kirancg-dev/Data-Visualization-Python/README.md

 # Data-Visualization-Python
-Using Python's Matplotlib and Seaborn library for Advanced Data Visualization
+Using Python's Matplotlib, Seaborn, Plotly and Cufflinks library for Advanced Data Visualization